Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 22 October 1995

-Politics and Puppets: an essay by Obieyoyo trademark
+Politics and Puppets: an essay by Obieyoyo image

 As told to John Higgins

 We attended the UN's 50th anniversary party in Nicosia in late October, 1995.
-It was in the "Green Zone" between the Turkish Cypriot and the Greek Cypriot communities, and if we were allowed only 1 word to describe the event, we'd choose . . .
+It was in the "buffer zone" between the Turkish Cypriot and the Greek Cypriot communities, and if we were allowed only one word to describe the event, we'd choose . . .

 "surreal."